AThilenius/axum-connect/README.md

 ## The Fun Part 😁

-With the boring stuff out of the way, let's implement out service using Axum!
+With the boring stuff out of the way, let's implement our service using Axum!

 ```rust
 use std::net::SocketAddr;